remzi-arpacidusseau/ostep-projects/tester/README.md

-The 'run-tests.sh' script is called by various testers to do the work of testing.
+The `run-tests.sh` script is called by various testers to do the work of testing.
 Each test is actually fairly simple: it is a comparison of standard output and standard error, as per the program specification.